 GYROTONIC® and GYROKINESIS® Movement In the Golden Years

-Golden Girls Virginia Holte and Megan McLaren sat for a discussion on a break during their Gyrokinesis Level 2 course in Münstertal, Germany.
-They share their perspectives on being over 60 and involved in the Gyrotonic Method and the Gyrokinesis Method.
+Virginia Holte and Megan McLaren sat down for a discussion on a break during their Gyrokinesis Level 2 course in Münstertal, Germany.
+They shared their perspectives on being over 60 and involved in the GYROTONIC® Method and the GYROKINESIS® Method.

 Cina: Thank you for meeting with me, ladies!
 I’m excited to hear and to share your experiences of movement in your “Golden Years.”
 What gave you the idea to share your perspective on age and being involved in this system?

-Megan: What I am feeling is that there is such a hype about anti-aging.
+Megan: I feel there is such a hype about anti-aging.
 Every magazine you look at is about the external.
 People are spending a fortune on anti-aging.
 Yet, they are neglecting the inner body.
-In fact, for myself, I’ve always moved and exercised in other methods, but I’ve been involved in this work since 2001.
 The Gyrotonic and the Gyrokinesis Methods are both anti-aging, starting from the inside.
-Basically, you are keeping your organs, your mind, your mobility, and all of the things money can’t really buy, healthy.
+Basically, you are keeping your organs, your mind, your mobility — and all of the things money can’t really buy — healthy.

 When we come to these courses like we do, and meet with like-minded people and with young people, it’s all a part of anti-aging.
 You just feel great.
 I think there is a huge neglect once you get over 60.
 People start feeling and thinking old.

-Virgina: Yes, and with this work you can’t think old because it’s always new.
-You know, Juliu is always changing things.
+Virginia: Yes, and with this work you can’t think old because it’s always new.
+Juliu is always changing things.
 We have so much material that we can teach.

 It’s great if someone wakes up in the morning and they are 60, 70, 80, whatever, and say, “I’m looking forward to going to my class,” because it makes them feel good.
 Even if they feel crummy coming in, they feel good by the end of class.
 It’s so important.